giornetta/travellerbot/docs/Personal Combat Process.md

 4. Combat field is considered to be on a one-dimensional line.
 5. At the start of combat all players are considered to be in the same position, and the same applies for enemies.
 6. A player can perform an action that isn't specified in the action lists by communicating his intentions to the Referee.
 They then have to wait for the Referee to take any necessary action, and only afterwards they may press the *Other* button.
+7. Every weapon requires a Minor Action to be drawn or reloaded.
+8. The Referee is the one responsible of setting the cover status.
+9. Helpless means Unconscious.

 ## Checklist